 Your company has to become more than a set of products, services, employees, and words.
 A brand strategy is essential in business because the brand experience is heavily tied to company value and long term success.

-From a marketing perspective, here are the 10 reasons why you need to build a brand strategy:
+From a marketing perspective, here are the 10 reasons for branding and why you need to build a brand strategy:

 - It sets you apart from the competition